 Plan B can be stockpiled, and that is a better strategy than using herbs as emergency contraception.
 However, if you do not have access to Plan B...

 Daucus carota, whose common names include Queen Anne's lace, wild carrot, bird's nest, and bishop's lace, is a common site along roadsides across the US.
-BE CAUTIOUS when harvesting; its flowers resemble those of poison hemlock.
+BE VERY CAUTIOUS when harvesting; its flowers resemble those of poison hemlock.
 Queen Anne's Lace has green hairy stems, while poison hemlock has smooth stems with purple splotches.
-Chew a teaspoon of seeds as (not the best) emergency contraception.
+Chew a teaspoon of seeds as emergency contraception.
 Take them as soon after intercourse as possible, then wait 8-12 hours and take a second dose.
 Some herbalists, especially in Appalachia, also recommend drinking an infusion of the leaves and flowers with the first dose.